kube-alliance/documentation/docs/getting-started.md

 ## Creating an account

-Kubinity is still being developed.
-There is no user management yet, so administrative actions have to be done by a human.
-To request an account, please head over to [my website](https://garrit.xyz/contact) and ask me about access to the cluster.
+Head over to the [Kubinity console](https://console.kubinity.com) and register your account.

-After your account has been created, you will be provided with a configuration-file that you need to copy to your home directory.
+After your account has been created, you will be able to create namespaces.
+Head over to the "Service Accounts" tab of your namespace and download the Kubeconfig.
 KubeCTL usually expects this file to be at `~/.kube/config`.

 > **Note**: Keep in mind that this file contains secrets, so please handle it with care!